avine/node-treeview/README.md

 // Stop watching after 1mn
 setTimeout(watcher.close, 60000);
 ```

+Under the hood, the `watch` feature is provided by `fs.watch` on Mac and Windows, and `chokidar` on other platforms.

 > You should NOT process trees in parallel when you watch the filesystem.
 Otherwise the `watch` method will not work properly.